exercism/javascript/exercises/nucleotide-count/README.md

 Given a single stranded DNA string, compute how many times each nucleotide occurs in the string.
 Also if the given input strand contains invalid nucleotides, throw the error "Invalid nucleotide in strand"

 The genetic language of every living thing on the planet is DNA.
 DNA is a large molecule that is built from an extremely long sequence of individual elements called nucleotides.
-4 types of nucleotides exist in DNA and these differ only slightly and can be represented as the following symbols: 'A' for adenine, 'C' for cytosine, 'G' for guanine, and 'T' thymine.
+4 types of nucleotides exist in DNA and these differ only slightly and can be represented as the following symbols: 'A' for adenine, 'C' for cytosine, 'G' for guanine, and 'T' for thymine.

 ## Example 1